nasirkhan/laravel-starter/README.md

 ## Installation

-Follow the steps mentioned below to install and run the project.
-You may find more details about the installation in [Installation Wiki](https://github.com/nasirkhan/laravel-starter/wiki/Installation).
+This is the single source of truth for installing Laravel Starter from a fresh checkout.
+You may find more background in the [Installation Wiki](https://github.com/nasirkhan/laravel-starter/wiki/Installation).

 ### From GitHub Template (recommended)